onlyalt/evmos_contribution/MEV-testnet/MEV.md

 **Approaches and possible workarounds to MEV reduction on PoS chains:**

-**Solana** - 400ms between blocks leaves minimal time for validators to check every waiting transaction to determine the most profitable.
-More powerful proposers would still be able to optimize transaction ordering.
+**Solana** - 400ms between blocks leaves minimal time for validators to check every waiting transaction to determine the most profitable. **More powerful proposers would still be able to optimize transaction ordering.**

-**Polkadot** - Randomized transaction ordering by a future block proposer.
-The future block proposer is predetermined and can still take bribes to reorder previous blocks if they have enough computing power to break the randomization.
-Or multiple validators can collude.
+**Polkadot** - Randomized transaction ordering by a future block proposer. **The future block proposer is predetermined and can still take bribes to reorder previous blocks if they have enough computing power to break the randomization.
+Or multiple validators can collude.**

-**Evmos/Cosmos** - Prioritized mempool similar to Flashbots to make MEV more transparent.
-RED TEXT: Still increases costs for retail traders that don't want to be frontrun.
-With a high enough bribe off-chain (big enough frontrunning opportunity), would still be worth it to reorder transactions differently.
+**Evmos/Cosmos** - Prioritized mempool similar to Flashbots to make MEV more transparent. **Still increases costs for retail traders that don't want to be frontrun.
+With a high enough bribe off-chain (big enough frontrunning opportunity), would still be worth it to reorder transactions differently.**

 **All PoS chains** - Rewards are split among ALL validators on PoS chains, a specific block proposer is less incentivized to maximize MEV.
-Penalties (Slashing) are given to validators for “malicious behavior”, often not worth risking a validators stake of tokens.
-Proposers can accept bribe payment off-chain, wouldn't need to share with the rest of the network OR their stakers.
-Large enough opportunity could be worth bearing the slashing.
+Penalties (Slashing) are given to validators for “malicious behavior”, often not worth risking a validators stake of tokens. **Proposers can accept bribe payment off-chain, wouldn't need to share with the rest of the network OR their stakers.
+Large enough opportunity could be worth bearing the slashing.**

 ## MEV in **Evmos/EVM-compatible chains**